 Adult day care is covered by VA Health Care for eligible individuals with a need.
-Fees are determined according to the veteran's Priority Group.
-Adult day care is also quite frequently paid for using VD-HCBS.
-Veteran's pensions, principally the Basic Pension or the Aid and Attendance Benefit allow the recipient to spend the benefit on whatever type of care they require.
+Fees are determined according to the veteran’s Priority Group.
+Adult day care is also quite frequently paid for using VDC.
+Veteran’s pensions, principally the Basic Pension or the Aid and Attendance Benefit allow the recipient to spend the benefit on whatever type of care they require.
 Therefore, it can be used to pay for adult day care.
 CHAMPVA for Life and TRICARE for Life do not pay for adult day care.

 Individuals caring for elderly veterans often need a break from their caregiving responsibilities.
 Respite care is a formalized manner in which caregivers can achieve this goal.
 There are different ways in which caregivers can be relieved.
 Respite caregivers can come to a veteran’s home or alternatively the veteran can be taken to a center that provides respite care.
 Often adult day care centers and state veterans homes also offer respite care sometimes even on an overnight basis.

 VA Health Care offers qualified individuals up to 30 days per year of VA Respite Care.
-Co-payments may be required dependent on one's Priority Group.
-Also, under Veterans Directed Care as part of HCBS, a veteran can choose to allocate some of their budget on respite care services.
+Co-payments may be required dependent on one’s Priority Group.
+Also, under the Veteran-Directed Care Program, a veteran can choose to allocate some of their budget on respite care services.

 Another option for respite care is non-military assistance via a non-profit organization, Hilarity for Charity.
 While this program is not exclusive to veterans, it does exclusively provide in-home respite care grants to primary caregivers of individuals who have Alzheimer’s disease or other dementia, such as with advanced Parkinson’s disease.

 To assist veterans in aging in place, more than human based caregiving is required.
 It is important to enable veterans to live as independently as possible, both for their own sense of self-reliance and because it is more cost effective.
-To promote independent living, it often requires the purchase of durable medical equipment and modifications made to the home or place of residence to accommodate for the medical equipment and for a veteran’s physical challenges.
+To promote independent living, it often requires the purchase of durable medical equipment and home modifications to accommodate for the medical equipment and for a veteran’s physical challenges.